ETOSPHERES-Labs/etopay-sdk/sdk/docs/SDK Configuration/Configuration.md

 ### Configuring authentication provider

-The authentication provider is a setting which is configured in the beginning in conjunction with the Cawaena development team.
-The Cawaena SDK and backend support Oauth2.0/OpenID Connect[^1] provider and can work with external authentication providers.
-The following information is needed by the Cawaena team to configure the backend to accept requests from the SDK:
+The authentication provider is a setting which is configured in the beginning in conjunction with the ETOPay development team.
+The ETOPay SDK and backend support Oauth2.0/OpenID Connect[^1] provider and can work with external authentication providers.
+The following information is needed by the ETOPay team to configure the backend to accept requests from the SDK:

 1. **ISSUER** - The issuer, which is part of the JWT claim in the `access_token`, created by the OAuth2.0 server.
 The issuer is generally the URL to the realm, but could also be different based on different settings.
 2. **AUTHORITY** - The authority is where the public keys/certificates are hosted, which are used by the OAuth2.0 server to sign the JWT `access_tokens`.
 This is mostly a URL of the following type: `{base_url}/auth/realms/{realm_name}/protocol/openid-connect/certs`